levnnaz/siem-home-lab/README.md

 - ⏰ **Enable Auto-Shutdown** in the VM settings.

 - 🧹 **Delete unused resources** such as NSGs, disks, and NICs.

-- 💡 **Use the Cyber Range environment** to avoid direct Azure charges and backend costs.

 ---